 The role of the governance and executive leaders in antimicrobial stewardship programs is discussed in Chapter 2.
-The best outcomes are achieved when accountability for antimicrobial use sits at the highest level of management, which takes responsibility for ensuring that an antimicrobial stewardship program is developed and implemented, and its outcomes are evaluated.58
+The best outcomes are achieved when accountability for antimicrobial use sits at the highest level of management, which takes

 The governance body may consider whether antimicrobial stewardship should be integrated with the ACCHO's quality and patient safety functions.
 Dedicated resources could be required for antimicrobial stewardship activities, education and measuring and monitoring antimicrobial use.